paliguoqing/Attack-Simulator/README.md

 This is to simulate and demonstrate the protection of pre-defined and customized web and system attack , include :

-- Web attack from contianer
+- Web attack from container
 - Web attack from curretn browser
 - System script/ Kuberetes attack from contianer